 Georgia also unveiled its 1332 waiver proposal in November 2019, calling for a variety of changes that would affect the state’s individual insurance market.
 SB106 had included a few examples of changes that could be proposed with a 1332 waiver, the most likely of which was reinsurance, which is what numerous other states have implemented via 1332 waivers (this is the primary recommendation from the Georgia Budget and Policy Institute, although they also had additional recommendations for ways the state could utilize a 1332 waiver).

-Georgia’s reinsurance program will cover a portion of high-cost medical claims between $20,000 and $500,000.
-The proposal initially called for the reinsurance program to take effect in 2021, but the state announced in mid-2020 that the program was being delayed by one year and that the state was now seeking federal approval for a reinsurance program that will take effect in 2022 (but with no changes to the other parameters of the program); this is what was approved by CMS in November 2020.
+Georgia’s reinsurance program took effect in 2022, covering a portion of high-cost medical claims between $20,000 and $500,000 (the proposal initially called for the reinsurance program to take effect in 2021, but the state announced in mid-2020 that the program was being delayed by one year and this was approved by CMS in November 2020).

-The reinsurance program will target a 10% reduction in overall average premiums across the state, but like a model that has been successfully implemented in Colorado, Georgia’s plan is to use the reinsurance program to offset a higher percentage of claims in areas of the state where premiums are currently the highest, in order to bring down premiums the most in those areas.
-Reinsurance programs are a tried and true way of bringing down premiums for people who have to pay full-price for their coverage, and they can serve to boost enrollment in the ACA-compliant market by making coverage affordable for that segment of the population.
+The reinsurance program targeted a 10% reduction in overall average premiums across the state, but like a model that has been successfully implemented in Colorado, Georgia uses the reinsurance program to offset a higher percentage of claims in areas of the state where premiums are the highest, in order to bring down premiums the most in those areas.
+Reinsurance programs are a tried and true way of bringing down premiums for people who have to pay full price for their coverage, and they can serve to boost enrollment in the ACA-compliant market by making coverage affordable for that segment of the population.

-Under the terms of the federal government’s approval of Georgia’s proposal, the Georgia Access Model — in which the state relies on web brokers, agents, brokers, and insurance companies to enroll people in health coverage, instead of using HealthCare.gov — will take effect for the 2023 plan year.
+Under the terms of the Trump administration’s approval of Georgia’s proposal, the Georgia Access Model — in which the state relies on web brokers, agents, brokers, and insurance companies to enroll people in health coverage, instead of using HealthCare.gov — was slated to take effect for the 2023 plan year.
 Georgia had initially proposed a 2022 start, and that was still the proposal after the state made some significant modifications to the proposal as of mid-2020.
 But CMS noted that in order to ensure a smooth transition, and after communication with Georgia officials, the program had been pushed to 2023.